Robust Reasoning Benchmark: Introduction

-Long-context attention drift is a recognized challenge in information retrieval~\cite{lost_in_the_middle} and recent system-prompt leaks~\cite{antigravity_leaks},~\ref{sec:agent_context_leaks} from proprietary agentic frameworks suggest the industry is attempting to mitigate this through the use of explicit contextual resets.
+Long-context attention drift is a recognized challenge in information retrieval~\citep{lost_in_the_middle,chroma_context_rot}.
+Recent system-prompt leaks from proprietary agentic frameworks~\citep{antigravity_leaks} (see also Appendix~\ref{sec:agent_context_leaks}) suggest the industry is likely attempting to mitigate this through the use of explicit contextual resets.
 In this work, we demonstrate that such pollution exists even within the span of a single query.
-We argue that this represents a fundamental architectural limitation of the standard dense attention mechanism, which lacks the inherent capacity for working memory isolation.
-To achieve reliable algorithmic reasoning, we argue that future architectures must integrate explicit contextual resets within the model's own Chain-of-Thought or use alternative mechanisms to achieve the same effect, such as using sub-agents~\cite{subagent_vis,recursive_lm}.
-This introduces an open research question regarding the optimal \textit{granularity of reasoning}, which we further discuss in~\ref{sec:open_questions}.
+We argue that this represents a structural limitation of the standard dense attention mechanism, which lacks reliable mechanisms for working memory isolation.
+To support more reliable algorithmic reasoning, we argue that future architectures should use explicit contextual resets within the model's own Chain-of-Thought.
+Whether implemented natively or by delegating steps to sub-agents~\citep{subagents,recursive_lm}, enforcing these cognitive boundaries introduces an open research question regarding the optimal \textit{granularity of reasoning} for a particular model and task, which we further discuss in Appendix~\ref{sec:open_questions}.

-In summary, our contributions are: \begin{itemize}[nosep, leftmargin=*] \item A taxonomy and implementation pipeline of 14 deterministic textual transforms that perturb structure without altering meaning or difficulty, allowing to evaluate robustness of LLMs to textual perturbations. \item A benchmark, based on AIME 2024 dataset, with 14 textual perturbations that can be used to evaluate robustness of LLM reasoning. \item A comprehensive evaluation and analysis of LLM reasoning robustness on benchmark generated from AIME 2024 datset across 5 open-source models and 3 closed-source flagship models (GPT-5.4, Gemini-3.1 Pro, Claude 4.6 Opus). \end{itemize}
+In summary, our contributions are: \begin{itemize}[nosep, leftmargin=*] \item The \emph{Robust Reasoning Benchmark (RRB)}, augmenting AIME 2024 and AIME 2025 with 13 deterministic textual transformations that perturb structure without altering meaning or difficulty. \item Identification of \emph{Intra-Query Attention Dilution} via a sequential cognitive overload protocol, with mechanistic attention analysis confirming that prior reasoning steps pollute the dense attention mechanism. \item A comprehensive evaluation of LLM reasoning reliability across 5 open-weights and 3 closed-source models. \end{itemize}